randyrossi/vicii-kawari/README.md

 ----------------------------|----------------------------------
 Kung Fu Flash Cartridge     | Intermittent issues.
 Probably timing.
 MK2 Reloaded                | Does not detect VIC model.
-Shows signs of DRAM timing issues SaRuMan-64 DRAM Replacement | Reported intermittent issues (but my testing showed no problems)
+Shows signs of DRAM timing issues SaRuMan-64 DRAM Replacement | Intermittent issues with v1.5.
+Have a fix that is under test for 250407 board.

 ## Other Limitations/Caveats